markusressel/fan2go/README.md

 #### Linear

-To create a simple, linear speed curve, use a curve of type `linear`.
+To create a linear speed curve, use a curve of type `linear`.

 This curve type can be used with a min/max sensor value, where the min temp will result in a curve value of `0` and the max temp will result in a curve value of `255`: